tcarland/kvm-qemu-ansible/docs/02-kvm-ansible.md

 ## Roles

-- **common**:  System bootstrapping common to all systems.
-Intended to be applied first to bootstrap accounts and packages with more specific roles or playbooks running after.
-While it may be idempotent, it does provide base system configs that may have been overwritten by app specific playbooks ran after.
-Most importantly, this role is used to distribute users and ssh keys.

 - **kvm-qemu**: Consists of a `nodes` group defining the list of hosts that will run a KVM Hypervisor.
 An additional host group of `nfs_server` will create the NFS share for use as a secondary storage pool.